Edgar-Donk/edgar-donk.github.io/README.md

 centre made transparent - you may think it looks quite promising, until we see the third button and its text.
 As it stands it is obvious that the image option is not always useful, it does not change dynamically with the widget.
 Where a widget can work with a single sized widget, as in a pictogram, then this option should be considered.
-We can load the pictogram image and text simultaneously by using the compound option.
+We can load the pictogram image and text simultaneously by using the compound property option.

 If multiple pictograms are available we can change these according to state.
 Check out the example 04button_pictograms.py, this has three pictograms linked to 3 states which must have the active state listed last, just as we needed to do in the mapping